Zomick’s Kosher Bakery – Fluffy brioche

 Original recipe: 3 loaves

-- In a large bowl, dissolve the yeast, warm water and flour.
-Let stand until the dough make small foamy bubbles, about 10 minutes.
-Add vegetable oil, honey, eggs, salt and mix until ingredients are well mixed and smooth.
+- In a large bowl, dissolve the yeast, warm water, and flour.
+Let stand until the dough makes small foamy bubbles, about 10 minutes.
+Add vegetable oil, honey, eggs, and salt, and mix until ingredients are well mixed and smooth.
 Stir the remaining flour (per 100 g) by mixing well each time.

 - Place the dough onto a floured surface and knead until the dough is smooth and elastic, about 10 minutes (add flour, if necessary).
 The dough should be slightly sticky.
 Form a ball.
-Place the dough in to an oiled bowl and, turn the ball over in the bowl.
-Cover the bowl with a plastic wrap.
-Allow the dough to rise in a warm place, about 1 to 2 hours.
+Place the dough into an oiled bowl and, turn the ball over in the bowl.
+Cover the bowl with plastic wrap.
+Allow the dough to rise in a warm place, for about 1 to 2 hours.

 - Knead out the bubbles from the dough.
 Then divide the dough into 3 equal pieces.
 Divide the first piece into 3 pieces.
 Cover the remaining dough with a clean cloth, so it does not dry out while you braid the first.

 - Roll the dough on a floured surface in order to get rolls about 30 cm long.
 The rolls must be thicker in the middle and thinner at the ends.
 Pinch 3 ropes together at the top and braid them.
 Start with the strand to the right, and move it to the left over the middle strand (the strand becomes the new middle strand).
 Take the left strand and move it over the new middle strand.
 Continue braiding, alternating sides each time, until the bread is braided, then pinch the ends together pinch and fold the end for a neat finish.
 Repeat the same procedure with the rest 2 balls.
 Place on a baking sheet and cover with parchment paper, and let rise in a warm place until doubled in volume, about 1 hour.